 Lambda functions provide a way of defining short functions.
-They help you avoid cluttering up your code with a lot of "one-liners" which are called only once.
+They help you avoid cluttering up your code with a lot of definitions of "one-liner" functions that are called only once.
 For example:

 '''

 g = lambda u:uu

 g(4)

 16

 '''